musictheory/NilScript/README.md

 ---
 ## <a name="api"></a>API

-Traditionally, oj's API consisted of a single `compile` method:
+Traditionally, NilScript's API consisted of a single `compile` method:

 ```javascript
 let ojc = require("ojc");